kometen/rusty-psql/README.md

 The command line utilities from 1password and Azure are required, as well as Azure Key Vault.
 Log in with `az login`.

-Clone the repository, run `cargo build [--release]`, add the `.env`file with the domain where the PostgreSQL database is.

 Add the following secrets to Azure Key Vault:

 ```